BayatGames/.github/profile/README.md

 | [🌐 Website](https://bayat.io) | [🏠 Support](https://support.bayat.io) | [📚 Documentation](https://docs.bayat.io) | [📞 Contact](https://bayat.io/contact) | [💰 Unity Asset Store](https://assetstore.unity.com/publishers/26641) | [🎮 itch.io](https://bayat.itch.io) |
 |-------------------------------|-------------------------------------------|---------------------------------------|---------------------------------------|----------------------------------------------------------------------|-----------------------------------|

-# Welcome to Bayat 👋
+# Welcome to Bayat Games 👋

 We're passionate about **creating and playing games**, and we love **open source**!

-Bayat is a game development studio focused on creating high-quality tools, assets, and frameworks for game developers.
+Bayat Games is a game development studio focused on creating high-quality tools, assets, and frameworks for game developers.
 Our mission is to empower creators with accessible, powerful, and well-documented resources.

 ## 🚀 What We Do